daniel-lanciana/paxos-challenges/README.md

 3. Increment counter and call self
 4. Stop when all Xs are 1s

-A less obvious choice as we know the length of the input.
-Superior performance as we don't need to iterate and record the positions of wildcards.
-If I get time, will refactor my current implementation.
+A less obvious choice as we know the length of the input, but slightly cleaner.
+Still need to iterate and record the positions of wildcards to allow for positional substitutions.

+Implemented recursion in a **recursive** branch.

 ### Design